JonathanGarro/SIMS-Portal/CONTRIBUTING.md

 - Install PostgreSQL.
 You can follow this guide: https://www.timescale.com/blog/how-to-install-psql-on-mac-ubuntu-debian-windows/
 - When you’re ready to run the SIMS Portal, use `docker-compose up --build` (it can take several minutes to complete the first time you run the command but should be much faster subsequent times).
 - If you want to access the real data in the production database, let Jonathan know.
 As long as you’re only doing SELECTs and no updates/deletes, it may be useful to test your queries.
 Access to the database is locked down to specific IP addresses.
 The process for granting access is [documented here](https://learn-sims.org/docs/sims-portal-documentation/administrator-backend-controls-461/#direct-database-access).

+## Managing Docker

+- When you make changes and want to view them, you'll need to stop the Docker container and rebuild it.
+- When you rebuild a container, the old one stays on your system and takes up disk space.
+You will want to periodically purge these from Docker to avoid system bloat.
+To do so, open your terminal and run `docker system prune`, then `y` to confirm.